-The mint julep is actually one of the oldest whiskey cocktails there is: it originated in the Southern US in the eighteenth century.
+The mint julep is actually one of the oldest whiskey drinks there is: it originated in the Southern US in the eighteenth century.
 The first mention of it was in 1784 -- as a prescription for a stomach ache!
 Yep, it was actually prescribed as medicine back in the day.
 It wasn’t until 1938 that the julep was promoted as the official drink of the Kentucky Derby.
 It's a great summer whiskey cocktail, but you can drink it anytime.

 The Paper Plane cocktail is a drink featuring bourbon, Aperol and amaro created in 2007 by bartender Sam Ross.
 He later started making it at the famous Milk & Honey bar in New York City.
 This one is a brilliant study in balance and contrast.
 It’s bitter, sweet and tangy all at once, hitting a magical synergy between the bourbon and amaro.